otunba32/alx-higher_level_programming/README.md

-This repo contains project in python
+This repo contains project in python and javascript